 Theory, analysis and design of rocket propulsion systems.
-Emphasis on liquid and solid propellant systems with an introduction to advanced propulsion concepts.
-Review of nozzle and fluid flow relationships.
-Antirequisite ME8129.
-1 Credit
+Emphasis on liquid and solid

 AE8133 Space Mechanics

 Motion in outer space poses complex engineering problems, the solution of which require a thorough knowledge and understanding of the pertinent principles of mechanics and techniques of analysis.
 The class provides an introduction to such topics as astromechanics, satellite orbits, rotating structures with varying configuration and mass, optimization of spacecraft motion, launch dynamics, microgravity, space robotics, large displacement low frequency vibrations, ground-based and in-orbit testing.
 Antirequisite ME8133.
 1 Credit